 Next Meeting and Other Upcoming Events

-2020 HCCA Membership Meetings are on the third Wednesday of each month (except November and December) from 6:00 – 8:00 p.m. at 12 Medstar Blvd, Bel Air, MD.
-We meet in the first floor conference room of MedStar Health.
+2020 HCCA Membership Meetings are on the third Wednesday of each month (except November and December) from 6:00 – 8:00 p.m.
+We normally meet in the first floor conference room of MedStar Health, but COVID-19 restrictions have moved us elsewhere.

 Category Archives: HCCA Campaigns